November 02 , 2020

 The value of a business at its basic level is today’s [present] value of the future cash flows.
 This is determined by capitalizing today’s cash flow (essentially applying a multiple) and/or forecasting/discounting future cash flow.
 These methods analyze the historical performance of the business for an indication of its future performance and economic benefits.
 “Buyers and sellers” of businesses have to agree on what they should expect from the businesses in the future, and, thus, how much to pay for that today.
+Examining historical results, like those from 2020 and 2021, can be misleading in certain circumstances with one or both side (s) using an extraordinarily good/bad year (s) to their advantage.

-Government mandated lockdowns have caused many businesses to have to close their doors which, for most, meant no revenue for a period of time.
+Government mandated lockdowns caused many businesses to have to close their doors which, for most, meant no revenue for a period of time.
 Others devised different income streams – online sales, pick/delivery only, other products, etc. It is very important to evaluate whether these changes are permanent or temporary.
 Temporary changes can be viewed as one-time events and will impact value less (if at all) than permanent changes.
 Permanent changes such as distribution improvements and/or operating efficiencies will increase business value.
 The answers to these questions require detailed discussions with “buyers and sellers” of businesses about their business model and the risks inherent in it.

-COVID-19 has caused a great deal of uncertainty or risk for business owners regardless of whether or not changes might be deemed permanent or temporary.
+COVID-19 caused a great deal of uncertainty or risk for business owners regardless of whether or not changes might be deemed permanent or temporary.
 Businesses are in place to provide future benefits to owners.
 The expected timing, growth, and magnitude of these benefits, or cash flows, are impacted by risks or the uncertainty of achieving expectations during an extraordinary event like COVID-19.
 As you might surmise, the higher (lower) the risk the lower (higher) the value your business will be to prospective buyers and sellers. .

 Instability drives value lower (i.e., lower multiple) by making it harder for “buyers and sellers” to agree on the potential benefits from a business because there is more risk.
 Instability can be short-term in nature such as having to add additional resources or having supply and distribution problems that cause operating losses and increases in capital expenses.
 Or it can be long term in nature such as changes in the expected growth rates, unproven business model changes, etc. Long-term changes impact value the greatest.